Aim of this guidance

 In the resources section, you will find templates for each of the above.

-Although it’s not the aim of this particular guidance, it’s also important to make sure, regardless of what is disclosed through the self-disclosure form, that you don’t see that as the end of the process.
-It’s important to give the applicant the opportunity to put their disclosure into context, to explain the circumstances and to provide you with reassurances.
+Whatever form self-disclosure takes it should be seen as the start of the process.
+Applicants should have the opportunity to discuss the circumstances and provide you with reassurances.
 It’s not possible for a written record to adequately achieve this, so it may be necessary to arrange a face-to-face discussion after receiving the written disclosure, if you have concerns about what the individual has disclosed.
-We have separate guidance on assessing a criminal record.

 Step 4 – Asking only for relevant information